 Joy began her legal career more than 30 years ago, first working for a general practitioner.
-Joy has more than 20 years’ of legal experience in personal injury.
-She holds a Law Degree from a California Accredited Law School.
+Joy has more than 20 years’ of legal experience in personal injury and she holds a law degree.
 After graduating from Law School in 1994, she chose to stay home to raise her three young children.
-Joy moved her family to the Pacific Northwest in 2001, and she returned to work in the legal field and she has been a valued member of the office since then.
+Joy moved her family to the Pacific Northwest in 2001, and she returned to work in the legal field.

 Joy takes pleasure in her work because she is able to help clients at a time when they might feel that their lives have been turned upside down.
 She understands that our clients may be dealing with pain and discomfort from injuries as well as feeling overwhelmed with having to deal with medical bills and pressure from insurance companies.
 She truly enjoys the satisfaction when she helps to put a client’s mind at ease and has made their life a little easier.

-Joy loves spending time with her children, traveling with her family, watching action/crime and courtroom movies and football games with her husband and she especially enjoys football season and rooting for the 49ers.
+In her free time, Joy loves spending time with her children, traveling, tending her to her garden, watching action/crime and courtroom dramas with her husband and she especially enjoys football season and rooting for the 49ers.
 Joy has two black cats and her Pomeranian, “Romeo”.
-Joy is active in the community and volunteers with organizations, including Meals on Wheels and Clark County Volunteer Lawyers Program.
+Joy is active in the local community and she volunteers with organizations, including Meals on Wheels and Clark County Volunteer Lawyers Program.
 She is on the Board of SW Washington Society of Human Resource Management and she is a Planning Commissioner in her hometown.